momo-ai/Vanguard/README.md

    * Tabulate
  * Cargo (Version 1.60.0)
  * Solang (Version 0.1.10-19-ga524ff5)
+ * Z3 (Version 4.8.8, unless on MacOS ARM, then use 4.9.1)
+   * If building from source, make sure to follow the cmake [build instructions](https://github.com/Z3Prover/z3/blob/master/README-CMake.md).

 First, make sure all above depenencies are installed and the following executables are avaiable on the `$PATH`:
  * cmake